David Peterson: Leadership style

-The Liberals and NDP defeated Miller's government on June 18, 1985, on a motion of no confidence on the speech from the throne.
+The Liberals and NDP defeated Miller's government on June 18, 1985, when Rae introduced a motion of no confidence on the speech from the throne.
 Peterson was sworn in as Premier of Ontario eight days later.
-Peterson's top three cabinet ministers were Robert Nixon as Treasurer, Sean Conway, and Ian Scott as Attorney General.
+Peterson's top three cabinet ministers were Robert Nixon as Treasurer, Sean Conway as Education Minister, and Ian Scott as Attorney General.

 After the expiration of the Liberal-NDP Accord in 1987, the Liberals called another provincial election, and won the second-largest majority government in Ontario's history, taking 95 seats out of 130, at the expense of the NDP and the Progressive Conservatives who dropped to third place in the legislature.

-Peterson's Liberal party, regarded as a challenger in 1985, was seen by the end of the 1980s as a "juggernaut that became arrogant and didn’t listen to its critics".
-As the PC and NDP opposition parties were weakened after the 1987 election, it fell to the media and other special interest groups (particularly teachers’ unions and environmental groups) who were criticizing the Ontario government at a level not seen with past administrations.
+After the 1987 election, Peterson told the newly enlarged caucus at their first meeting that his popularity may have got most of them elected, but warned that he would likely need their help getting re-elected next time, since he understood that his massive victory had created expectations that simply couldn’t be met.

 Domestic policy

 Peterson's government introduced several pieces of progressive legislation.
 It eliminated "extra billing" by doctors, brought in pay equity provisions, and reformed the province's rent review and labour negotiation laws.
 His government also brought in pension reform, expanded housing construction, and resolved a long-standing provincial controversy by honouring the Davis Tories promise to extend full funding to Catholic secondary schools.
 Peterson was also a vocal opponent of free trade with the United States in 1988.
 His administration was less activist in its later years, though it still introduced progressive measures on environmental protection, eliminated health insurance premiums, and brought in no-fault automobile insurance for the province.

 Peterson's prominent role in creating and promoting the "Meech Lake" constitutional accord gained criticism from some.
 While initially popular, this attempt at revising Canada's constitution proved extremely divisive in most of English-speaking Canada.
 Many believed that it gave too many concessions to Quebec, while others believed that it weakened the federal government's authority in relation to the provinces.
 Peterson's continued support for the accord, in the face of increased opposition, damaged his personal popularity in Ontario.
 The accord was not endorsed by Manitoba and Newfoundland, and did not pass.
+As Ontario's economy slowed down, the public also questioned Peterson's devotion to nation-building issues such as the Meech Lake Accord, instead of "more mundane kitchen-table issues such as rising taxes and skyrocketing auto-insurance premiums".